 Our digitally printed Panama flags are produced to a high quality, durable knitted polyester.
 Produced to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-All flags now come with Free Delivery for even better value.

 In the 16th Century Panama became a Spanish Colony.
 The flags flown during Spanish control would have been the red cross of burgundy and the red-yellow-red horizontal triband Spanish flag.

 Panama Joined Ecuador and Neuva Granda to become Gran Colombia in 1821.
 The flag adopted was a yellow-blue-red horizontal tricolour with coat of arms in the centre.
 A year later the coat of arms was changed and the blue band was lightened.

 n 1831 Gran Colombia split up Panama and Neuva Granada stayed together to create New Granada.
 The flag adopted was a red-blue-yellow vertical tricolour.
 When the country became the Granadine Confederation in 1858 the flag remained the same.